TheMelodyOfCode/Onlineschool/README.md

 The teacher dashboard gives them the option to check edit or delete the students documents (they are able to see all documents), upload photos to the gallery, change the content of the free, pro or enterprise learning area. (like a CMS system). and update their own profile or upload their own documents.
+A teacher to log in with that has already been created in the db:
+Email: summer@test
+PW: 1!Weeeeeee

 **A documentation of the code functionallity will follow.**